-revisionism, one might conclude that the WTO proved to be a poor trade negotiator vis-à-vis of membership, the WTO should not disfavor (or favor) China.
-Indeed, gaining cooperation by the Paris Agreement, and the World Health Organization (WHO).
+revisionism, one might conclude that the WTO proved to be a poor trade negotiator vis-à-vis China.
+But now that China is a longtime Member of the WTO, with all the rights and privileges of membership, the WTO should not disfavor (or favor) China.
+Indeed, gaining cooperation by China will be critical to making needed progress in all international agencies including the WTO, the Paris Agreement, and the World Health Organization (WHO).